 I didn't make note of any of that during my first ever home inspection, and as such paid the bank's asking price for the home, when I should have negotiated a lower price.
 The home also had slight structural damage that (as a novice buyer) I didn't notice either.

 They told I couldn’t negotiate, but I told them I really wanted the house but with the new information would need to make a lower offer.
 Somehow, miraculously, it did and I saved $11,000 from the discount on the purchase price.

 While rental properties are becoming more desirable, keep in mind that being a landlord will essentially become another job.
 You’ll need to be available for tenants to reach if they have an issue with the property, which you’ll then have to pay for and manage.

 Another investment is a real estate investment trust – or REIT.
-These operate largely like a stock would, except that stock is buying property and paying dividends to you.
-It’s a solid investment for a regular income stream, but can fluctuate depending on the current housing market.
+These operate largely like a stock would, except that stock is buying a property and paying dividends to you.
+It’s a solid investment for a regular income stream but can fluctuate depending on the current housing market.

 The same advice applies: vet investment groups and REITs as you would a piece of property.